0xFableOrg/xchain/pages/analysis-thoughts.md

 If something faster than finality is required, then native systems are required, introducing cross-dependency between the two chains (e.g. such that one reverts if the other reverts).
-For action-request bridges (e.g. token bridges), it's possible to push the risk of reversion to relayer and liquidity providers (who are compensated via a fee) — without going native.
+For action-request bridges (e.g. token bridges), it's possible to push the risk of reversion to relayers and liquidity providers (who are compensated via a fee) — without going native.

 Sharding / enshrined rollups are native systems by nature.